 - Inner Planets: The planets whose orbit rests inside the asteroid belt is known as inner planets.
-These are small in size and consist of a solid elements like rocks and metals.
-It includes Mercury, Venus, Earth and Mars.
+These are small in size and consist of solid elements like rocks and metals.
+It includes Mercury, Venus, Earth, and Mars.

 Key Differences Between Stars and Planets

 The points given below are noteworthy, so far as the difference between stars and planets is concerned:

 - The astronomical bodies that release their own light produced due to thermonuclear fusion, occurring at its core, is known as Stars.
 The celestial object that has a fixed path (orbit), in which it moves around the star, are known as Planets.